NateRiver4612/FullStack-Asos/README.md

 <h3 align="center">FullStack Asos</h3>

   <p align="center">
-    This website is a clone website was built for practical purposes, got inspired  by this <a href="https://www.asos.com/us/men/">original website</a>, the initial idea was to put every modern technologies that we have learnt into one place and hopefully to be the perfect combination to build a website.
+   This website is a clone website that was built for practical purposes, got inspired by this original website, the initial idea was to put every modern technology that we have learned into one place and hope to be the perfect combination to build a website.
   </p>
 </div>